 Ask about your vaccinations for hepatitis A, hepatitis B and HPV.

-You can also take quiz #2 of our PrEP tool, which will help you assess your current PrEP routine.
+You can also use our PrEP tool, which will help you assess your current PrEP routine.

 Getting sexual health clinic support

 Remember that some frontline staff in the NHS – such as reception staff – might not be fully aware of PrEP, especially if their clinic currently does not offer PrEP support.

 Many other NHS staff will know about PrEP, and support it, but might be unaware of what support they are able to offer.

 Facts about drug resistance

 If you are HIV negative and taking PrEP, as long as you stay negative you don’t have to worry about drug resistance.

 Your body does not ‘get used to the PrEP’ and stop protecting you from HIV.
 (Don’t worry, we know it is common for people to get confused about this.)